FUTA VC: ASUU members divided over rejection of new Vice Chancellor

-Recall that some concerned members of the union recently kicked against the appointment of Oladiji, but the leadership of the union have come out to dissociated the union from the position of Concerned Members of Senate, over the appointment of the VC.
+Recall that some concerned members of the union recently kicked against the appointment of Oladiji, but the leadership of the union have come out to dissociate the union from the position of Concerned Members of the Senate, over the appointment of the VC.

 Awopetu said that “only the branch Chairperson and Secretary are duly authorized to speak on such issues, and said the reports by the two Professors who are not members of the Executive of ASUU-FUTA branch and cannot speak for the union.